Code-Institute-Submissions/DjPaulP-MS2_Tenerife4Me_AugResub/README.md

 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

+#### Running Project Locally

+To run your own version of this project, it can be cloned or downloaded from Github by following these steps:

+* Select the repository from the Github dashboard.
+* Click on the green 'Code' button, and click the 'clipboard icon' to copy the URL.
+It may also be displayed as a 'Clone or Download' green button.
+* Open the terminal window of your desired local IDE (Integrated Development Environment).
+* Choose the working directory to the location you would like to have the cloned repository.
+* Type 'git clone' in the terminal window, and then paste the URL you copied.
+* Press enter and the clone will be created.

 ***

 ### What I would like to impliment going forward